 Pair this walk with salt wind scorch on conifers when needle tips bronze on one face only.
 Compass direction belongs in any contact message with photos from morning and late afternoon light.

-Hedges telegraph film before single specimen trees
+Hedges show salt stress before single large trees

 A long privet or beech line is a billboard.
 Sudden yellow bands, thin bases, or a matte sun face read from the drive before anyone reaches the door.
 Formal lines need rhythm, not panic.
-Our spring guide to hedge trimming on the East End describes how the first pass sets the plane for the year.
+Our spring guide to hedge trimming on the East End describes how the first pass sets the hedge line for the year.
 Steady hedge trimming keeps density without stripping plants bare before summer heat.

-Oak sail and patio shade after heat holds
+Overhanging oak branches and patio shade after heat holds

 When warmth sustains several nights, oak canopies cast harder shade over outdoor living space than they did in April.
 Oaks still deserve calendar patience for heavy crown work done only for appearance.
 Keep when to prune oak trees on the East End beside your notes while leaves push.
 When clearance is urgent for safety, say so on contact so an arborist can separate true clearance needs from cosmetic urgency.